-Infrastructure projects that there will be 33 million EVs on the road by 2030 (Wood et al. 2023).
+Charging Infrastructure, projects there will be 33 million EVs on the road by 2030 (Wood et al. 2023).
 The NREL report estimates that approximately 28 million EVSE ports-including 1.2 million public EVSE ports and 26.8 million private EVSE ports-will be required by 2030 to support this fleet.
 NREL arrived at these estimates using the EVI-Pro, EVI-RoadTrip, and EVI-OnDemand modeling tools, as well as assumptions on:

-- Vehicle adoption - Fleet composition (90% all-electric vehicles and 10% plug-in hybrid electric vehicles by 2030) - Technology attributes - Driving and charging behavior (90% of EVs have reliable access to residential charging by 2030, and therefore most charging occurs at home).
+- Vehicle adoption. - Fleet composition (90% all-electric vehicles and 10% plug-in hybrid EVs by 2030). - Technology attributes. - Driving and charging behavior (90% of EVs have reliable access to residential charging by 2030, and therefore most charging occurs at home).